Trexmount Ventures

 • Crampons for glacier travel

-• Ice axe for stability
+• An ice axe for stability

 • Climbing harness and rope